How to own a blog for FREE – Part 1

 • Certbot to auto-renew our TLS certificate

-We will mount certificate folder to Certbot and HAProxy containers.
-Certbot will write to the folder when certificate get’s renewed and HAProxy will read the certificate from the folder.
+We will mount the certificate folder to the Certbot and HAProxy containers.
+Certbot will write to the folder when the certificate gets renewed, and HAProxy will read the certificate from the folder.

-We also have cron to restarts HAProxy container daily.
-HAProxy needs to be restarted to pick up new certificate when Certbot renews it.
-The certificate will be renewed at least a week before expiration, so daily restarts of HAProxy will ensure that it always has valid certificate.
+We also have cron to restart HAProxy container daily.
+HAProxy needs to be restarted to pick up new certificates when Certbot renews them.
+The certificates will be renewed at least a week before expiration, so daily restarts of HAProxy will ensure that it always has a valid certificate.

 The first thing

 First thing first, you need to choose the name.
-Name of your blog will drive the rest.
-There are so many options, but here are some ideas
+The name of your blog will drive the rest.
+There are so many options, but here are some ideas.

 • You have a great blog name already… That is your name.
-Blog can be just named as FirstName.LastName or any other combination.
+The blog can be just named as FirstName.LastName or any other combination.

-• Choose a positive cheerful name related to your domain.
-Can be also combined nicely with top level domain, for example SimplyCodeAs.xyz
+• Choose a positive, cheerful name related to your domain.
+It can also be combined nicely with a top-level domain, for example, SimplyCodeAs.xyz.

 Choose a domain name

-After you’ve decided upon blog name it’s time to select a domain name.
-If you’ve already chosen cloud provider (AWS (Route 53), Azure, Google Cloud and etc.) you can use their domain registration services to check if domain is available.
-It would also be easier on you if you use their services because after registering a cloud provider will do the following.
+After you’ve decided upon a blog name, it’s time to select a domain name.
+If you’ve already chosen a cloud provider (AWS (Route 53), Azure, Google Cloud, etc.), you can use their domain registration services to check if the domain is available.
+It would also be easier on you if you use their services because after registering, a cloud provider will do the following.

 • Pre-setup routing.